CONSTITUTION AND BY LAWS of the Fort Wayne Flying Circuits

 A member is entitled to vote in the election of the organization’s officer’s or board members and is eligible to be elected as an officer or board member or both to participate in the determination of the policies of the organization.

 Social Memberships are available to persons with physical conditions that prevent flying activities, but who still enjoy the association with the Club and its members.
 This is a non-flying, non-voting, and non-officer membership; however, it will include a monthly newsletter.
 No AMA membership is required for this membership.
 A Social Membership card will be provided by the Club.
 See Article 9 section 8 for dues information.

 ARTICLE 6 – MEETINGS

 The Regular Club meeting shall be held on the second Wednesday of each month.
 Special meetings of the Club shall be at any convenient time, upon call by the Executive Board or upon call signed by a quorum consisting of thirty percent (30%) of the members of the Club, providing all Club members are notified of the meeting and any such call shall name the time and place of such meeting and shall be mailed or emailed to all members at least five (5) days in advance of the date set.
-Notice of regular meetings shall be mailed to each member at least five (5) days prior to the meeting.
+Notice of regular meetings shall be mailed or emailed to each member at least five (5) days prior to the meeting.

 The regular Executive Board meeting shall be held the fourth (4) Wednesday of each month.